Tommy Fleetwood shoots 67, among early leaders at PGA

 Fleetwood shot a 3-under 67 on Thursday in the first round of the PGA Championship at Bethpage Black, which he had never seen before this week except perhaps to drive past it on his way from New York City to last year’s U.S. Open at Shinnecock Hills.
 That’s when the Englishman with the flowing hair shot 63 in the final round to tie the tournament record — but still finished one stroke behind Koepka.

-“It’s only Round 1,” said Fleetwood, who at the end of morning play was alone in second place, four strokes behind Koepka.
+“It’s only Round 1,” said Fleetwood, who at the end of the day was in third place, four strokes behind Koepka and three back of Danny Lee.
 “Brooks does a very good job at majors.
 I think we all know that.
 I sure wouldn’t be surprised if he was still there on Sunday.
 I think when you get to majors, there’s definitely certain names and certain people that you’ve got to beat, and most of the time certain names and people pop up on the leaderboard.
 But that’s the game, and that’s what we’re here for.”

 Fleetwood has never won a PGA Tour event, but he has won four times on the European Tour and has four top-10 finishes in 10 American events this year, including second place in New Orleans last month.
 He usually takes the week off before a major, but that wasn’t an option with the British Masters at his home course in Southport, England.